resetius/coroio/README.md

 ### Guide to Using the Library

 #### Overview
-This library leverages C++20 coroutines for asynchronous programming, providing efficient and non-blocking I/O operations.
+This library leverages C++ coroutines for asynchronous programming, providing efficient and non-blocking I/O operations.
 It offers a range of polling mechanisms and utilities for handling sockets and files, making it suitable for various networking and file I/O tasks.

  :star: If you find COROIO useful, please consider giving us a star on GitHub!
 Your support helps us continue to innovate and deliver exciting features.